-- Power generation and heat recovery facilities; - Use of the Effluent Treatment Facility that will treat effluent from the tailings pond; - Use of drainage control structures, process pipelines and waste water pipelines from mine to surface, on surface at the NICO Project mine site, run-off collection trenches and sedimentation pond; - Use of roads at the mine site; - Use of the water treatment plant; - Use during mine operations of the pump house and water intake, water discharge system (including seasonal water storage areas, all drainage ditches and discharge points) and potable water supplies for camps; - Use of fuel storage facilities on-site; - Use of the pioneer camp at Lou Lake and permanent camp west of NICO Lake; - Sewage treatment plant; - Ore stockpiling facilities; - Service complex and mine equipment management building; - Use of vehicles and all other emissions sources at the NICO mine site; and, - Use of waste incinerator
+- Power generation and heat recovery facilities; - Use of the Effluent Treatment Facility that will treat effluent from the tailings pond and other sources: - Use of drainage control structures, process pipelines and waste water pipelines from mine to surface, on surface at the NICO Project mine site, run-off collection trenches and sedimentation pond; - Use of roads at the mine site; - Use of the water treatment plant: - Use during mine operations of the pump house and water intake, water discharge system (including seasonal water storage areas, all drainage ditches and discharge points) and potable water supplies for camps; - Use of fuel storage facilities on-site; - Use of the pioneer camp at Lou Lake and permanent camp west of Nico Lake; - Sewage treatment plant; - Service complex and mine equipment management building; - Use of vehicles and all other emissions sources at the NICO mine site; and - Use of waste incinerator.

-Support/Ancillary Facilities and Activities
+Support/ancillary facilities and activities

-- Transportation activities by air and road (including the NICO access road and the potential GNWT road) that support the NICO Project's operation, including transportation of goods, fuel, contractors and employees in to and out of the mine, and removal and disposal of wastes or other materials - Use of the airstrip at the mine site - Use of borrow sources for aggregate production at the mine site or along the access road
+- Transportation activities by air and road (including the NICO access road and the potential realignment of the winter road through the Wek'eezhii Settlement Area) that support the NICO Project's operation, including transportation of goods, fuel, contractors and employees in to and out of the mine; - Removal and disposal of wastes or other materials;

-Closure and Reclamation
+- Use of the airstrip at the mine site; and - Use of borrow sources for aggregate production at the mine site or along the access road.

-- Removal or stabilization of all structures and equipment; - Reclamation of tailings pond, tailings management area, and all other site water management facilities; - Reclamation of the mine rock management area;
+Closure and reclamation

-- Reclamation of the new road proposed by Fortune, and all roads on the NICO Project mine site; - Reclamation of infrastructure foundations, piping, and all built structures at the mine site; - Reclamation of any stockpiles and materials storage locations; - Re-vegetation of areas affected by mining or support activities; - Backfilling, bulkhead installation and other capping of the underground works; and - Long-term mine water outflow monitoring and management around the mine site.
+- Removal or stabilization of all structures and equipment; - Reclamation of tailings pond, tailings management area, and all other site water management facilities; - Reclamation of the mine rock management area; - Reclamation of the new access road proposed by Fortune, and all roads on the NICO Project mine site; - Reclamation of infrastructure foundations, piping, and all built structures at the mine site; - Reclamation of any stockpiles and materials storage locations; - Re-vegetation of areas affected by mining, access road or support activities; - Bulkhead installation and other capping of the underground works; and - Long-term mine water outflow monitoring and water management around the mine site.

 In the Developer's Assessment Report (see section 3.2.5) the developer is required to fully describe all required facilities and activities for the development, including any not listed above.
-The Review Board may amend the scope of development during the environmental assessment if the proposed development changes or as further processing details become available.
+The Review Board may amend the scope of development at any time during the environmental assessment if the proposed development changes.

-2.2 Scope of Assessment
+2.2 Scope of assessment